-If you’ve decided to establish your freelancing career, whether full time or just as a side hustle, you are in for a treat: over 57 million Americans do freelance work today, and companies are becoming more and more used to this way of working at a point that way more jobs are available to freelancers on a daily basis.
+If you’ve decided to start a freelancing career, whether full time or just as a side hustle, you are in for a treat: over 57 million Americans do freelance work today, and companies are becoming more and more used to this way of working at a point that way more jobs are available to freelancers daily.

 It goes without saying that if the market is growing, so are the freelancers: this means you need to step up your game and improve your skills, to compete fair and square with the millions of people out there.